tmacwill/understanding-computers/2-binary.markdown

-The first 32 characters in the table are reserved for "control sequences," which back in the day could be used to control physical devices like printers.
+The first 32 characters in the table are reserved for **control sequences**, which back in the day could be used to control physical devices like printers.
 Not only are those not so relevant any more, but what if we go to jolly old England and inquire as to the price of a spot of tea?
 The standard ASCII table doesn't have the character &pound;, but luckily, ASCII isn't the only character encoding around.
-While we also have an extended version of ASCII that is double in size, an encoding called **UTF-8**, which contains definitions for 1,112,064 different characters, is commonly used today.
+While we also have an extended version of ASCII that is double in size, an encoding called **UTF-8** (a form of **unicode**) which contains definitions for 1,112,064 different characters, is commonly used today.
 In fact, there's a good chance that any website you're browsing is using UTF-8 (and there's a 100% chance this one is).
 Among the millions of UTF-8 characters are the "snowman" (&#9731;), "heavy black heart" (&#10084;), and even the "neither less than nor greater than" (&#8824;), not to be confused with the more common "equal to" (=).
 Still, at the end of the day, that snowman is really just represented as a series of bits that can be translated into a winter wonderland using an agreed-upon standard.

 As we start using these character encodings to create long messages, we're going to create larger and larger sequences of bits.
 It makes sense, then, to create units of information larger than a single bit.
 A sequence of 8 bits is commonly referred to as a **byte**.
 As an aside, the official technical term for a sequence of 4 bits is a **nibble**, ha, ha, ha.
 Since a byte is still a pretty small piece of information, describing data in terms of **kilobytes** (where 1 kilobyte is about 1000 bytes), **megabytes** (where 1 megabyte is about 1000 kilobytes), and **gigabytes** (where, you guessed it, 1 gigabyte is about 1000 megabytes) has become commonplace.
-More on that later!
+More on that later, though!

 That's it for binary and ASCII!
-In the next chapters, we'll start to see how your computer uses and stores data.
+In the next few sections, we'll start to see how your computer uses and stores data.

 <div class="page-header page-break">
     <h1>Practice Problems</h1>